colyseus/docs/docs/getting-started/unity3d-client.md

 ```csharp
 ExampleManager.Instance.InitializeClient();
 ```
-- If your Manager has additional classes that need reference to your `Client`, you can override `InitializeClient` and make those connections in there.
+- If your Manager has additional classes that need reference to your `ColyseusClient`, you can override `InitializeClient` and make those connections in there.
 ```csharp
 //In ExampleManager.cs
 public override void InitializeClient()